KKRZ: Morning Shows

 Z100 has had several noteworthy morning shows in its history.
-The "Z Morning Zoo" started in 1984 (the year Z100 signed on), and had multiple hosts and cohosts over the years.
+The "Z Morning Zoo" started in 1984 (the year Z100 signed on), and had multiple hosts and co-hosts over the years.
 These included Gary Bryan, Dan Clark, John Murphy, Tony Martinez, Nelson the Intern, Scott Thrower, Billy Hayes, Valerie Ring and Brooke Belson.
-The Z Morning Zoo lasted until 2000, when it was replaced with "Chet & Nicole."
+The Z Morning Zoo lasted until 2000, when Nelson left to join Terry Boyd at KRSK Rosey 105.1.
+The show had different DJ's from 2000-2002 including Dr. Doug, Stacey Lynn, and Skippy The Prize Guy from 2000-2002.
+Dr. Doug and Skippy also left to KRSK 105.1 to do PM drive.
+Z100 ran a heartbeat for 24hrs waiting for the "All New Z100" and launched the new morning show "Chet Buchannan & Nicole Camarata."

 They lasted until 2002, when "The BuckHead Show" debuted, which lasted about five years.
 In the same week that BuckHead received the Edison Media Top 30 Under 30 Personality Award, KKRZ management Brian Bridgman, Tony Coles and Robert Dove began running short, cryptic spots about "T-Man" coming to Portland.
 On August 31, 2007, BuckHead's morning fill-in host Brooke Fox announced that indeed, "The T-Man Show" was coming to Z100 mornings on Tuesday, September 4, 2007.
-The T-Man Show was based in Seattle at co-owned KUBE and was also syndicated in San Francisco at iHeart-owned KYLD.

-Less than six months later, the T-Man show was pulled from KKRZ, for undisclosed reasons (presumably due to low ratings).
-The T-Man could still be heard in Seattle and San Francisco until the show ended in 2009.
+The T-Man Show was based in Seattle at co-owned KUBE and was also syndicated in San Francisco at iHeart-owned KYLD, before being pulled after six months.
+The T-Man Show could still be heard in Seattle and San Francisco until the show ended in 2009.
 The Johnjay and Rich Show, based at iHeart's KZZP Phoenix, began airing on KKRZ in 2008.